 Depending on the technology your assessing, some categories are more important than others.
 Here you can indicatie how important you think this category is for this technology.

 If this category is not applicable for this technology, please select 'Yes'.

-Your technology is probably designed to solve a problem.
-That is why it is important to exactly know which problem you are going to solve.
-Can you make a crisp and clean definition of the problem?
-What 'pain' do you want to ease?
-Whose pain is it?
-The answers and the definition will help you to determine and discuss if you are really solving the right problem.
+This technology is designed to solve a problem.
+That is why it is important to exactly define which problem this technology is going to solve.
+Can you make a clean definition of the problem?
+What 'pain' does this technology want to ease?
+Whose pain?
+The problem definition will help you to determine and discuss if you are solving the right problem.

 In technology there is a tendency to simplify a problem, so that it can be technically solved.
-Are you sure you are solving the real problem with technology?
-Are you sure you are not only addressing symptoms?
-Is technology really the right solution for the problem?
+Are you sure that this technology is solving the real problem?
+Are you sure that you are not only addressing symptoms?
+Is this technology really the right solution for the problem?
 Did you try to find the deeper issues?
-Did you consider using the five whys technique (see frameworks below?)
+Did you consider using the five whys technique (see frameworks below?).

 Technology often bites back.
 It has the tendency to create negative effects you would not expect because of unpredictable user behaviour.
+People are unpredictable and as a result, so is technology.
 Can you think about possible negative effects?
 Did you brainstorm to find effects?
 Are there negative effects that you accept?
 And can you explain why?

 Describe the impact of this innovative technology on daily lives of people, on the short term and on the long term.
 Discuss how the innovation, in a broader sense than solely the problem at hand, impacts society.
 Does the technology comply with your personal and/or professional values?
 Does it create a society you want to live in?
 A lot of professions have their own set of values like codes of conducts and ethical guidelines.
 Did you check?
 Does this technology comply?
 And how about your own set of values?
 Does the technology comply with what you think is right?